papatohu/docs/srs/srs.md

 We are going to write the code by using all of the most common clean code standards.
 For example we will name our variables and methods by their functionalities.
 This will keep the code easy to read by everyone and make further developement much easier.

 #### 3.5.2 Testing Strategy
-tbd
+Backend: API testing (API is reachable, can connect to the database and returns a value)

 ### 3.6 Design Constraints
 We are trying to provide a modern and easy to handle design for the UI aswell as for the architecture of our application.
 To achieve that the functionalities will be kept as modular as possible.
-....ada

-explanation of why we choose what and supported platforms *//
+explanation of why we choose what and supported platforms:
-example:
-Because we are progamming an Android App we chose Java as our programming language.
-Also we are using the common MVC-architecture to keep the front end and back end seperated.
-For a clean front end structure we use MVVM.
-To make the communication between the two parts easy, we will implement a RESTful-API between them which will provide the data in JSON-Format.
+Because we are progamming a website with Angular, we chose Typescript/JavaScript/EcmaScript in the frontend.
+Also we are using the basic frontend - backend principle to keep UI-referred seperated from the backend services.
+For a clean front end structure we use Angular.
+To make the communication between the two parts easy, we implemented a RESTful-API between them which will provide the data in JSON-Format.
-The supported Platforms will be:
+The supported Platforms are:
-- Android 4.4 and higher
-- Java 8 and higher
-//*
+- Any internet-capable device

 ### 3.7 On-line User Documentation and Help System Requirements
 The usage of the app should be as intuitive as possible so it won't need any further documentation.
 If the user needs some help we will implement a "Help"-Button in the App which includes a FAQ and a formular to contact the developement team.